 Fields that support integration with test, build, and version control

-You can customize types of work items to contain information that is generated by automated processes by adding fields that integrate with Team Foundation Build, Microsoft Test Manager, and Team Foundation version control.
+You can customize work item types (WITs) to contain information that is generated by automated processes by adding fields that integrate with Team Foundation Build, Microsoft Test Manager, and Team Foundation version control.

 Team Foundation Build is the automated build system of Team Foundation Server.
 You can configure your build process by using Team Foundation Build, and Team Foundation Build can generate work items when a build fails.
 It can also add build information to work items that were resolved in a particular build.
 For this to work, Team Foundation Build requires that the following two fields be added to the work item type definition: Found In and Integration Build.

 In the default process templates that Team Foundation Server provides, Found In and Integrated in Build fields appear in the type definitions for bugs.
 These fields associate bugs with the builds where they were found or fixed.
-You can use the following code snippet to add these fields to a work item type definition.
+You can use the following code snippet to add these fields to a WIT definition.

-When the Found In field is present in the work item type definition, Team Foundation Build creates a work item when a build fails, and sets the Found In field to the build number of the build that just failed.
+When the Found In field is present in a WIT definition, Team Foundation Build creates a work item when a build fails, and sets the Found In field to the build number of the build that just failed.
 If the Found In field is missing, Team Foundation Build does not create a work item for the failed build, and everything else works as expected.